GrahamDumpleton/wrapt/docs/decorators.rst

 Decorators With Arguments
 -------------------------

-If you wish to implement a decorator which accepts arguments, then wrap the definition of the decorator in a function closure.
+If you wish to implement a decorator which accepts arguments, then you can wrap the definition of the decorator in a function closure.
 Any arguments supplied to the outer function when the decorator is applied, will be available to the inner wrapper when the wrapped function is called.

 ::